2017 Harley-Davidson Forty-Eight – Ride Review

 A Tale of Two Cylinders: My Time with Dorothy, the Forty-Eight

 My first and only experience on a Harley-Davidson – up until two months ago – was on the company's LiveWire electric bike.
 Remember that one?
 H-D wanted to see if its crowd was interested in an electric bike.
-The answers it got from that experiment are a little fuzzy but at least it doesn't seem to have abandoned the idea just yet.
-Personally, I liked the bike but even as someone who wasn't terribly familiar with the brand it didn't seem like I a “true” H-D.
+The answers it got from that experiment are a little fuzzy, but at least it doesn't seem to have abandoned the idea just yet.
+Personally, I liked the bike.
+But even as someone who wasn't terribly familiar with the brand, it didn't seem like a “true” H-D.

 READ MORE: We Ride Project LiveWire | RideApart

 Anyway, point is: I had spent a long time hoping that one day I would be able to kick my leg over a Harley and see why folks become so devoted to this historically rich bike manufacturer.
 Then RideApart Director Chris Cope sent me an email asking if I was interested in reviewing a Forty-Eight.
-I said of course – of course.
-I love any- and everything that has two wheels.
-Even though Harley has never sparked an “Oh!
+I said of course (of course).
+I love everything that has two wheels, and even though Harley has never sparked an “Oh!
 I want one” reaction from me, I was still excited to get the opportunity.

 Long Distances are Not the Forty-Eight’s Forte